 NASHP is growing and is seeking candidates to fill policy associate (PA) positions on its Emerging Policy Issues, Chronic and Vulnerable Populations, and Child and Family Health teams, based in its Washington, DC office.
 At NASHP, PAs are mid-level positions that require substantive as well as practical content expertise in state health policy.
 PAs conduct qualitative policy research and analysis, assist with project development and management, write policy briefs, blogs and other related resources, and work directly with state health policy officials including governors’ staff, executive branch officials, legislators, and staff from attorney generals’ offices.
 PAs must have strong analytic and writing skills and a proven record as a strong team player.
 More information and to apply.

 Opportunities in the States

-University of Maryland, Baltimore County (UMBC) SAS Programmer or Programmer Specialist The Hilltop Institute at UMBC is seeking a SAS Programmer or Programmer Specialist to join its Information Systems and Programming team.
-Hilltop uses a data-driven approach to inform key state and federal policymakers on health care financing and delivery system reform in Maryland and other states.
-Hilltop’s team uses complex SAS programs to transform, standardize, and load data into a central repository and relational data warehouse.
+Hilltop Institute Programmer Specialist The Hilltop Institute at the University of Maryland, Baltimore County (UMBC) is seeking a specialist to join its Programming Operations team.
+The team conducts programming to transform, standardize, and load data into a central repository and relational database.
 Data sets within the repository include Medicare and Medicaid administrative data, hospital discharge data, nursing home assessment data, and long-term services and supports assessment and program participant data.
-Hilltop uses rigorous SAS programming further to restructure and format data in order to develop methods of evaluating health care quality and performance measures, conduct program evaluation, and perform rate setting.
-More information and to apply.
+Hilltop conducts programming to restructure and format data in order to support evaluations of health care quality and performance measures, conduct program evaluation, and perform rate setting.
+The specialist must have Tableau®, Python, SAS, and/or SQL programming experience, analytical skills, and an understanding of data management.
+9/3 More information and to apply.